top of page

 Check-In Information

-The ATV trails of the San Juan Safari are spectacularly beautiful and exciting.
+The trails on the San Juan Safari are uniquely spectacularly, beautiful and exciting.
 The trail system ranges from "easy" to "expert/difficult", and you will find adventure and enjoyment on which ever trail you ride.
-Right now we have eighteen different trails for you to choose from.
+Currently, there are eighteen different trails to choose from.
 You will be able to ride one of the trails each day of the Safari, for a total of three great rides.
-Regardless of the trails you choose, you should prepare yourself for a scenic and exciting adventure.
-Trails will originate from both Blanding and Monticello, Utah and return to that same starting location each evening.
-Some of the trails will leave right from town, while others will involve transporting your ATV to the trailhead.
-Every trail is guided by a group of three experienced ATV riders who are familiar with the trail and the sights along the way.
-Many of these volunteers are long-time residents of San Juan County and know the country intimately.
+Regardless of the trails you select, you should prepare yourself for a scenic and exciting adventure.
+Trails will originate from both Blanding and Monticello, and return to that same starting location each evening.
+Some trails will leave right from town, while others will involve transporting your ATV/UTV to the trailhead.
+Every trail is guided by a group of two or three experienced ATV/UTV riders who are familiar with the trail and the sights along the way.
+Many of these volunteer guides are long-time residents of San Juan County and know the country intimately.

 Trail Information

-Trails will leave each morning at 8:00 a.m. from either the sponsor's place of business or another location that they designate.
-A map of these locations will be available.
-Some trails will begin at the send-off points, but most will involve trailering ATV's to the trail head.
+Trails will leave each morning promptly at 8:00 a.m.
+Please plan to arrive by 7:45 a.m. at the designated staging areas that are detailed with a map in your packet.
+Some trails will begin at the send-off points, but most will involve trailering to the trail head.
 The weather is normally very pleasant during this time of year, but participants should come prepared for all kinds of weather.

-1. - Each participant is responsible for his or her own "brown bag" lunch on the trail.
+1. - Each participant is responsible for his or her own lunch on the trail.

 2. - Each participant should bring plenty of water or other non-alcoholic beverages.

-4. - Tread lightly and respect public lands.
+3. - Please tread lightly and respect public lands.
 Please pack out what you pack in.

 Registration

-ONLINE Registration for the San Juan Safari will begin January 10, 2023, and continue until space is no longer available.
+ONLINE Registration for the Safari is currently open and will continue until space is no longer available.
 Registration is limited to 350 riders and trail capacity per day is also limited, so early registration is recommended.
 Registration can be completed online, please click here to complete your registration.
 Trail assignments will be given on a first-come, first-serve basis.
-Your trail assignment will be in the packet you pick up at Check-in .
-Registration packets can be picked on September 13th, 12 PM - 4 PM at the Monticello Visitor Center.
-Any registrations received after August 1 will not receive a sweatshirt.
+Your trail assignment will be in the packet you receive at registration.
+Any registrations after August 1st will not be guaranteed a sweatshirt.

 Limitation of Liability